IHeartRadio: Availability and supported devices

+Launched in 2011, the iHeartRadio app has more than 188 million registered users and is available on over 500 platforms and over 2,000 different connected devices — including smart speakers, digital auto dashes, tablets, wearables, smartphones, virtual assistants, televisions and gaming consoles.

+In 2024, iHeartMedia made major changes to the iHeartRadio apps' user interface.
+The changes were intended to mimic features from a car radio, including tuners, live radio, and song lyrics.

 Functionality and rating system

 Listeners can hear live radio stations, personalized music stations, create playlists, listen to podcasts and more.
 The iHeartRadio player has a Like/Dislike (Thumbs Up/Thumbs Down) rating tool used on songs playing on live and customized radio stations.
 "Liking" or "disliking" songs for all live stations provides feedback to the station being played.
 "Liking" a song on customized stations will have it and songs like it played more often.
 "Disliking" a song on customized stations means that song will not be played again.
 This data is used to personalize users' "My Favorites Radio" station.
 As My Favorites Radio learns a user's music taste over time, it adds various bonus tracks into the mix.
 Songs can easily be removed from the station.

 For a time since the service's beginnings until 2020, iHeartRadio had a "Discovery Tuner" to the custom stations where listeners could adjust the tuner to play familiar songs – or select "Less Familiar" to play a wider variety – or "Mixed".